0xor0ne/awesome-list/topics/cybersec.md

 ## 2025

+- ["Accidentally Uncovering a Seven Years Old Vulnerability in the Linux Kernel"][1021]
 - ["Bypassing disk encryption on systems with automatic TPM2 unlock"][1018]
 - ["Cross Cache Attack CheetSheet"][1006]
 - ["Disassembling a binary: linear sweep and recursive traversal"][1019]